-For Harper to position himself as the sunny optimist and cast Trudeau as the fear-mongering pessimist would require upending the conventional view of their political personas.
-In fact, there’s nothing in the Conservative record of recent years that suggests they would ever run without setting up some targets to attack.
+For Harper to position himself as the sunny optimist, though, and cast Trudeau as the fear-mongering pessimist, would require upending the conventional view of their political personas.
+In fact, there’s nothing in the Conservative record of recent years that suggests they would ever run without setting up targets to attack.
 One politically promising adversary: public sector unions.
 Recent federal government moves on that front include eliminating home mail delivery, setting up a fight with the postal union, and forcing retired federal bureaucrats to pay more for their health benefits, which has alarmed the Public Service Alliance of Canada.

 Treasury Board Secretary Tony Clement, who spoke to youth activists at the conference, is Harper’s point man in the battle against the unions.
 “The union movement, which used to be a progressive force in society—I’m talking about the public sector union movement now—has become a voice of status quo and protecting its own perks and interests,” Clement said in an interview.
 “It’s no longer a progressive movement.
 We’re being progressive in trying to think of ways to deliver excellent service to Canadians at a lower, sustainable cost.
 That’s going to be part of Conservatism, too.”